sdcondon/SCGraphTheory.Abstractions/README.md

   ..I should however probably expand a little on the "confusion" mentioned above, and in general the downside of this simplicity.
 Consider the act of building a spanning tree for an undirected graph.
 Which direction of an edge is included would depend on where you start, which might not be ideal.
 There are of course ways to deal with this.
-The addition of an edge-valued `Reverse` property, the addition of a property to indicate the "actual" underlying undirected edge (which is identical for reverse edges), and so on.
+The addition of an edge-valued `Reverse` property, the addition of a property to indicate the "actual" underlying `Undirected` edge (which is identical for reverse edges), and so on.
 See SCGraphTheory.AdjacencyList for an example of an undirected edge implementation with a Reverse property.
 The only cases where this is really going to cause a "problem" is for algorithms that enumerate the edges of a graph directly (i.e. not starting from a particular node or nodes), and operate *specifically* on undirected graphs.
 In such cases, you are likely to need to expand on the abstraction (again, probably using a `Reverse` and/or